flenniken/statictea/docs/runFunction.rst

 funSubstr
 -------------

-<p>Extract a substring from a string.
+Extract a substring from a string.
 The first parameter is the string, the second is the substring's starting position and the third is one past the end.
 The first position is 0.
 The third parameter is optional and defaults to one past the end of the string.
-Added in version 0.1.0.</p>
+Added in version 0.1.0.

-<p>This kind of positioning is called a half-open range that includes the first position but not the second.
+This kind of positioning is called a half-open range that includes the first position but not the second.
 For example, [3, 7) includes 3, 4, 5, 6.
-The end minus the start is equal to the length of the substring.</p>
+The end minus the start is equal to the length of the substring.

 .. code::